Updated on by Daniel Twigg

 A quick sketch identifying data sources, logic/data orchestration and objectives can make the world of difference when it comes to building efficient and resilient integrations.

 Knowing your Use Case

-If you’re building integrations between your SaaS and an array of third party applications you already have a head start – you already know how your own users interact with your application and the data contained therein.
+If you’re building integrations between your SaaS and an array of third-party applications you already have a head start.
+This is because you already know how your own users interact with your application and the data contained therein.
 You are already one step up the ladder.